Design Your Website to Recruit the Best People

 - Connect your website to your ATS.
 If your goal is to recruit the best people and drive applicants, you’ll want to link your applicant tracking system (ATS) to your website.
 This will give you an effective way to screen applicants and an easy way to get your team on board with your recruiting efforts.
 Ultimately, when a job applicant clicks “Apply” on your website, they’ll be redirected to your ATS to fill out the job application.
 Then, let the automation and screening processes begin!
 It’s engaging to applicants when the system walks them through the application process seamlessly.

 - Include videos.
-Corporate profile and employee testimonial videos are great ways to offer a potential job applicant an insider’s look into your company.
+Corporate profiles and employee testimonial videos are great ways to offer a potential job applicant an insider’s look into your company.
 It’s engaging when there are videos that allow an applicant to learn more about what it’s like to work at your company before they even apply.
 Client testimonial videos are another way to show people what you do and what it’s like to work with you.
 If you don’t want to be focused on the speaker the entire time, you can collaborate with a video team to utilize images or videos of your work environment and team.

 Having a pipeline of interested candidates makes an unexpected resignation a lot less stressful.

 - DON’T avoid technology.
-Whether you’re avoiding updating your website or you’re still asking for applicants to fax in their paperwork, it’s important that you consider the impact that will have on the quality of applications you receive.
+Whether you’re avoiding updating your website or you’re still asking for applicants to fax in their paperwork, it’s important you consider the impact that will have on the quality of applications you receive.
 It’s not engaging when your website isn’t up with the times.
 Using modern technology shows candidates that you’re invested in the future.

 - DON’T be vague.
 When posting a specific job opening, you need to be very clear about who you want to hire.
 Are you looking for a foreman with years of experience?
 Do you need someone in the office to handle customer service calls?
 It’s not engaging when people don’t understand who you’re looking to hire.